Bespoke Glass Shower Doors | A Comprehensive Guide

 Once the hinge and door knob or handle choices have been made, what actually helps prevent water from escaping around the edge of the shower door?
 Seals are the answer.

 There are a variety of different seals used in a multitude of ways, depending on the needs of the door.
 Most commonly a door will consist of a ‘drip seal’ which is placed on the underside of the door to aid in preventing water tracking out underneath, a ‘bulb’ seal and a ‘h’ seal, these seals are placed on the vertical sides of the door where the glass meets the respective walls.
+If the door is to close inline with a glass panel (and open outwards), it is most common to have an 'h' seal positioned on the vertical of the panel, the fin then closes onto the inside 'face' of the glass door.
+When closing against the inside of another glass panel, such as a return panel, the 'bulb' seal is most commonly used.
 All seals come in a 2.41m stock length and need to be cut to size by whoever is installing the custom glass shower door.

 These shower door seals offer a water-resistant barrier around the perimeter, they can also from time to time need cleaning, as they simply clip on the edge of the glass, they are easily removed and put back in place.
 They can bridge uneven and irregular gaps if required also, so if the wall itself is slightly concave or convex, the seal is simply pulled off the glass door edge by the required amount.
 They are versatile and important.
 In conjunction with the 'drip seal' a clear threshold (like a speed bump) can be siliconed to the wet room floor or shower tray, if there is an issue with water escaping over time, essentially forming a double barrier with the vertical fins of the drip seal.
 Securing a threshold, is also a retrospective option if a significant amount of water is escaping.